Assisting Students at Risk (ASR): Frequently Asked Questions

 What is the Assisting Students at Risk (ASR) Initiative?

 ASR is a formalized program of reporting and responding when the safety or well-being of individual students or the safety of the campus community is a concern.
 The mission of this initiative is to provide a central place for faculty, staff, and students to communicate concerns and to provide information and education to the campus community about risk issues and resources.
-The Associate Vice-President (AVP) of Student Affairs and Campus Life (SACL) receives reports and directs efforts to address concerns as reported through the ASR program.
+The Case Manager receives reports and directs efforts to address concerns as reported through the ASR program.

 What if my concern is an emergency?

 If the student… requires immediate medical attention or hospitalization

 out of touch with reality, unable to care for him or herself)